voschezang/coding-handbook/quotes.md

 * Nobody ever got fired for buying IBM.
 * Self-discipline is the willingness to be uncomfortable.
 * Authority implies responsibility.
+* Follow your own advice.
+* The main problem is clarity.

 ### Models & Language